12 Secrets Your Christmas Tree Wishes You Knew

 Real Christmas trees are super thirsty

 Once a tree is upright, add clean water—a lot of it—as soon as possible.
 The first couple of days trees suck up at least a gallon of water, says This Old House.
 The actual amount of water consumed can vary, so be vigilant the first few days, refilling when the stand gets low until the levels stay steady.
 Never let the water level drop beyond the cut end or you run the risk of pitch forming, which seals off a tree’s ability to absorb water.
 Find out more about how to keep your Christmas tree fresh.
+These Christmas gifts are perfect for your loved ones.

 Real Christmas trees need a sturdy stand

 A tree stand should have a water basis that provides 1 quart of water per inch of stem diameter.
 It should also fit your tree.
 Some stands have circular rings at the top, so the ring must be large enough for our trunk to go through the hole.
+See if you can spot the one Christmas tree that doesn’t belong in this image.

 Christmas trees can trigger allergies

 While allergies to pine tree pollen are uncommon, real Christmas trees are known to often carry microscopic mold spores that can exacerbate allergy symptoms, including sneezing, watery eyes, and an itchy nose, according to the American Christmas Tree Association.
 A 2011 SUNY Upstate Medical University study found that a small sample of trees carried about 50 types of mold, two-thirds of which could cause hay fever-like symptoms.
 Also troubling for people with mold allergies is the fact that live trees may also contribute to the increase of indoor mold—as much as six and a half times.
 If you prefer to buy a real tree instead of an artificial one, shake as much debris as possible off the tree before bringing it inside.
 Rinsing off the tree with a hose and leaving it somewhere warm to dry for a couple of days or using an air compressor to blow off debris are other alternatives.
+Do you know why we put up Christmas trees in the first place?

 Don’t be in a rush to decorate us